 Differences Between Legal Separation and Divorce in Tennessee

 In contrast, divorce and property division is generally considered preferable where the prospects of reconciliation are poor or nil and the marital relationship has ended.
 If reconciliation is impossible, legal separation would merely prolong a bad situation that society has no interest in preserving.

 If you desire a legal separation in Tennessee, you must file a request in court.
 It is important to hire a competent Tennessee legal separation attorney to handle your case.
 An experienced Tennessee legal separation attorney is very important, since granting a divorce or legal separation is up to the judge.
-We serve clients in Germantown, Millington, Cordova, Bartlett, Collierville, Shelby County, Fayette County & Tipton County.
+We serve clients in Nashville, Franklin, Murfreesboro, Memphis Germantown, Millington, Cordova, Bartlett, Collierville, and all of West and Middle, Tennessee.

 Contact a Tennessee Legal Separation Attorney